Home

 Now you tell me...Is our country being cursed by God or cursed by us?

-3. Now I want to take you through some scriptures which deal with rebellion and make comments about how they apply to the rioting in Los Angeles, Oakland, and other cities.
+2. Now I want to take you through some scriptures which deal with rebellion and make comments about how they apply to the rioting in Los Angeles, Oakland, and wherever.

 Ezek 7:23-27 "Prepare chains [for the coming captivity], because the land is full of bloodshed and the city is full of violence. {24} I will bring the most wicked of the nations to take possession of their houses; I will put an end to the pride of the mighty, and their sanctuaries will be desecrated. {25} When terror comes, they will seek peace, but there will be none. {26} Calamity upon calamity will come, and rumor upon rumor.
 They will try to get a vision from the prophet; the teaching of the law by the priest will be lost, as will the counsel of the elders. {27} The king will mourn, the prince will be clothed with despair, and the hands of the people of the land will tremble.
 I will deal with them according to their conduct, and by their own standards I will judge them.
 Then they will know that I am the LORD."